Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

           operationType: updated
 ```

-You can then delete the AssetResource with the name fetched above as follows.
+Now run the following command to delete the AssetResource with the name fetched above:

 ```bash
 axway central delete assetresource ${assetResourceName} -s ${assetName}